microsoft/botframework-cli/packages/plugins/README.md

 @microsoft/bf-cli-plugins
 =========================

-This package is for microsoft internal use only and should be consumed through @microsoft/botframework-cli.
-Please do not install as a dependency
+This package is intended for Microsoft use only and should be consumed through @microsoft/botframework-cli.
+It is not designed to be consumed as an independent package.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/@microsoft/bf-cli-plugins.svg)](https://npmjs.org/package/@microsoft/bf-cli-plugins)